NAGphormer: A Tokenized Graph Transformer for Node Classification in Large Graphs: The Proposed NAGphormer

 where $\ell=1, \ldots, L$ implies the $\ell$-th layer of the Transformer.

-Finally, a novel readout function is applied to the output of the Transformer encoder.
-Through several Transformer layers, the corresponding output $\mathbf{Z}^{(\ell)}$ contains the embeddings for all neighborhoods.
+In the end, a novel readout function is applied to the output of the Transformer encoder.
+Through several Transformer layers, the corresponding output $\mathbf{Z}^{(\ell)}_{v}$ contains the embeddings for all neighborhoods of node $v$.
 It requires a readout function to aggregate the information of different neighborhoods into one embedding.
 Common readout functions include summation and mean~\citep{GraphSAGE}.
 However, these methods ignore the importance of different neighborhoods.
 Inspired by GAT~\citep{GAT}, we propose an attention-based readout function to learn such importance by computing the attention coefficients between $0$-hop neighborhood (\ie, the node itself) and every other neighborhood.
-Details are described as follows.
+For detailed implementation, please refer to Section \ref{implm}.

+The time and space complexity of \name are $O(n(K+1)^2d)$ and $O(b(K+1)^2 + b(K+1)d+ d^2L)$, respectively ($n$: number of nodes, $K$: number of hops, $d$: dimension of feature vector, $L$: number of layers, $b$: batch size).
+The detailed complexity analysis is provided in Appendix \ref{caofna}.